michavol/Beeline/README.md

 - Jaccard indices across different methods were introduced, representing similarity in method predictions.
 - Runtime benchmarking now differentiates between elapsed time, user time and CPU percentage.

 Their [documentation](https://murali-group.github.io/Beeline/) nicely outlines the basic structure of the framework and how it can be used.
-For the benchmarking framework in this repository a few modifications have been made.
+A few modifications have been made.
 Here, the folder ```BashScripts``` was added, which is where ```setupAnacondaVENV.sh``` is located now.
 Furthermore, ```BLRunner.py``` and ```BLEvaluator.py``` and all their dependencies were adjusted to accomodate the algorithms and evaluation methods discussed in the thesis.
 The user for Docker Desktop is now ```18881888``` and not ```BEELINE``` - this way you can use the Docker images I used and made available on Docker Hub.
 As the input data used in the thesis is considerably large, I only added a few example datasets.
 In case you would like to have access to the complete input data that was used for the benchmarking results, please contact me.

 Quick setup: